plblum/jivs/docs/Jivs_API.md

 Each of those properties have a companion that ends in "l10n" (industry term for localization), such as labell10n.
 Use the l10n properties to supply a Localization Key that will be sent to Jivs `TextLocalizerService`.
 If that service has the appropriate data, it will be used instead of the usual property.

-`TextLocalizerService` is available on `ValidationManager.services.textLocalizerService`.
+`TextLocalizerService` is available on `ValueHostsManager.services.textLocalizerService`.
 Add localization content within the `createTextLocalizerService() function` [that was added here](#jivsservices).

 To replace it with a third party text localization tool, implement `ITextLocalizerService` and assign it in the `createTextLocalizerService() function`.

 #### Setup for ValueHostConfig.label
 Let's suppose that you have a label "First Name" which you want in several languages.
 1. Create a unique Localization Key for it.
 We'll use "FirstName".
-2. Assign both label and labell10n properties during configuration, shown here using the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class):
+2. Assign both label and labell10n properties during configuration, shown here using the [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class):
     ```ts
     builder.field('FirstName', null, { label: 'First Name', 'labell10n': 'FirstName' });
     ```